-Our selling, general and administrative, or SG&A, expenses are composed of store selling expenses and corporate-level general and administrative expenses.
-Store selling expenses include store and regional support costs, including personnel, advertising and debit and credit card processing costs, ecommerce receiving and processing costs and store supplies costs.
-General and administrative expenses include the payroll and support costs of corporate functions such as executive management, legal, accounting, information systems, human resources, impairment charges and other centralized services.
+Our SG&A expenses are composed of store selling expenses and corporate-level general and administrative expenses.
+Store selling expenses include store and regional support costs, including personnel, advertising and debit and credit card processing costs, e-commerce receiving and processing costs and store supplies costs.
+General and administrative expenses include the payroll and support costs of corporate functions such as executive management, legal, accounting, information systems, human resources, other centralized services, and impairment charges.
 Store selling expenses generally vary proportionately with net sales and store growth.
 In contrast, general and administrative expenses are generally not directly proportional to net sales and store growth, but will be expected to increase over time to support the needs of our growing company.
 SG&A expenses as a percentage of net sales are usually higher in lower volume periods and lower in higher volume periods.